Chelsea-Fox/Python-Helpers/README.md

 2. Create your Branch
 3. Commit your Changes
 4. Push to the Branch
-5. Open a Pull Request to merge with `main`
+5. Open a Pull Request to merge with `master`

 ## License